twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/tools/merge.md

 ## What is the merge command

 When running `chezmoi apply --interactive`, chezmoi computes the desired state (the target) from your source.
-If applying would change a file on disk - i.e. the destination differs from the target, usually because you edited the live file directly - a prompt appears to either overwrite, diff, skip, or merge.
+If applying would change a file on disk - i.e. the destination differs from the target, usually because you edited the live file directly - a prompt appears to either overwrite, diff, skip.

 Choosing merge is chezmoi's analog of resolving a git conflict by hand - except it reconciles **three** states, not two: